dream-num/Luckysheet/docs/guide/config.md

 ------------
 ### showsheetbarConfig

-[todo]

 - Type: Object
 - Default: {}
-- Usage: Custom configuration bottom sheet button
+- Usage: Custom configuration bottom sheet button, can be used in conjunction with `showsheetbar`, `showsheetbarConfig` has a higher priority.
 - Format:
     ```json
     {